 As we said earlier, for Light Users, a tablet computer is the ticket.
 Heavy Users want or need all the computing horsepower they can get, and they mostly know what they want.
 For the Moderate User, a desktop or laptop computer with dual-core processors, 4 gigabytes of RAM, a 500 gigabyte hard drive, and a “good” LCD monitor should get you started in the right direction.

-Still confused, or have any questions?
-Leave me a note, and I’ll answer your questions.
+Still confused, or have any questions concerning buying a new computer, leave me a note, and I’ll answer your questions.